hassannihal/ImpactNet/ReadMe.md

 ImpactNet elegantly addresses these challenges through a robust, multi-faceted approach:
 ### Data Processing Layer (ETL: Extract-Transform-Load)
 1. **Automated Data Aggregation:** Fetches and processes data from data.gov.in, creating structured data tables for subsequent analysis within the Metabase interface.
-2. **Insight Extraction:** Converts insights from government-issued PDFs into digestible formats, ready for integration with our proprietary Retrieval Augmented Generation (RAG) system.
+2. **Insight Extraction:** Converts insights from government-issued PDFs into digestible formats, ready for integration with a Retrieval Augmented Generation (RAG) system.

 ### Data Visualization and Insight Generation Layer
 1. **Dynamic Data Visualization:** Users can interact with data through the user-friendly Metabase interface or execute SQL queries to delve deeper into the datasets.
 This functionality is complemented by the ability to generate comprehensive reports and dashboards.
 ![Flow Diagram](/Metabase.jpg)
-2. **Intelligent Query Handling Chatbot:** Utilizes a state-of-the-art RAG system, powered by Gemini 1.5 Pro, to answer queries regarding government data.
+2. **Intelligent Query Handling Chatbot:** Utilizes simple RAG system, powered by Gemini 1.5 Pro, to answer queries regarding government data.
 The system provides precise answers with relevant textual information and graphical representations.
 ![Flow Diagram](/chatbot.jpg)
 ## Impact of this project
 ### Business Value